daem0nc0re/SharpWnfSuite/WnfCallbackPayload/README.md

-# Build Shellcode for WNF Callback
+# Building Shellcode for WNF Callback

 For memo purpose, we describe things about WNF Callback shellcode in C/C++ with Visual Studio.